cwiki/context-permissions/README.md

     regions_codes: [362, 346, 123]
     cprm: {

-        // these nexted values are assertions about the role
+        // these nexted values are assertions about the role known as scope
         board_member: ['farm', 'fishing'],

         // true provides no assertions